.11

 (3) Provision of radiologist-prescribed post-care instructions to patients;

-(4) Performance of follow-up patient evaluation, and communication of findings to the radiologist;
+(4) Performance of follow-up patient evaluation, and communication of findings to the radiologist or radiation oncologist;

 (5) Documenting procedure in appropriate record, and documenting exceptions from established protocol or procedure;

-(6) Writing patient discharge summary for review and co-signature by radiologist;
+(6) Writing patient discharge summary for review and co-signature by the radiologist or the radiation oncologist;

 (7) Participating in quality improvement activities within radiology practice; and